geneura-papers/2015-ENTCOM-GPBot/review.md

 Others (minors comments):
 * page 5 : "Planet Wars bots [?]"

+>> The cite has been fixed

 * page 7 : you should include a caption to the code
 * page 21 : the "Acknowledgements" is empty, should be removed

+>> Yes, the section was empty due to anonymisation reasons.
+We have removed it.

 * references 13 and 26 are not articles, should be included as footnote

+>> Following the reviewer's suggestion, we have removed those references and included them as footnotes